CENTRAL AMERICA

 JAN

 January falls right in the heart of Central America’s dry season, making it one of the best months to visit almost anywhere in the region.
-Guatemala is spectacular this time of year, with cool, clear mornings perfect for exploring Antigua, hiking volcanoes, or taking boat trips across Lake Atitlán.
-Belize offers warm sunshine and calm Caribbean waters ideal for snorkeling the Belize Barrier Reef, while Costa Rica’s Pacific coast is in peak beach season with perfect conditions for surfing, wildlife spotting, and jungle lodges.
+Guatemala is spectacular this time of year — cool, clear mornings are perfect for exploring the colonial streets of Antigua, hiking the slopes of Acatenango and Santiaguito, or taking early boat trips across the mirror-still surface of Lake Atitlán surrounded by volcanoes.
+Belize offers warm sunshine and calm Caribbean waters ideal for snorkeling and diving the Belize Barrier Reef — the second largest coral reef system in the world — with excellent visibility in January’s clear conditions.
+Costa Rica‘s Pacific coast is in peak beach season, with the Nicoya Peninsula, Manuel Antonio, and the Osa Peninsula all delivering perfect conditions for surfing, wildlife spotting, and jungle lodge stays.
+Panama‘s dry season is fully established across the Pacific side, and the San Blas archipelago’s turquoise waters and palm-fringed islands are outstanding.
+This is peak season — expect higher prices and book accommodation well in advance across popular destinations.

 FEB